su1nta/Apple_In_Clone/README.md

 # Apple_In_Clone
-This is a apple.com clone made using HTML and CSS
+This is a apple.com clone made using HTML, CSS and JavaScript